Friday, February 26, 2021

 Looking back, I'm not sure if I actually was fat, or if I was just a normal woman whose body had been cranking out babies left and right.
 Probably the latter, though I had no ability to judge.
 All I know for sure is that I gave up on jeans and fitted clothes, and bought only soft, stretchy, over-sized things like leggings and tunic-length hoodies, voluminous cotton knit dresses with empire waistlines and full, flowing skirts.

 These are the best clothes for mothers to wear, I told myself.
-Soft and cuddly; perfect for bending over and scooping up little children and holding them close to me.
+Soft and cuddly; perfect for bending over and scooping up little children and holding them close.

 But I knew better.
 These were the only clothes that fit me.
 Because I was fat.